-- Inside pieces – These items are placed inside the casket, such as small floral sprays.
+- Inside pieces – These items, such as small floral sprays, are placed inside the casket.

 Sometimes, Condolence Flowers are Not Appropriate

-There are instances when flowers are not appropriate.
-Such as when the family requests that donations be made instead of flowers.
+There are instances when flowers are inappropriate, such as when the family requests that donations be made instead of flowers.
 Many religions and cultures welcome flowers for mourning ceremonies.
 However, some do not traditionally receive flowers, such as the Jewish and Islamic faiths.

 Jewish law has always demanded immediate burial – within three days – so condolence flowers weren’t necessary.
 It is still not customary to send flowers, although they are allowed.
 Some Jews have begun to send flowers for Reformed Jewish funerals.
 Instead of flowers, sending fruit and food baskets to the bereaved’s home during the mourning period is common.